Bira/octopus-carnival/_drafts/wir-mm-4e-chimera.md

 immediately recharge its breath and use it again as a free action.
 In other words, it works exactly like the breath from a real dragon.

-The pictured chimera breathes and resists fire because has red dragon bits, but they come in all the colors of Tiamat.
+The pictured chimera breathes and resists fire because it has red dragon bits, but they come in all the colors of Tiamat.
 Just change the element: a black chimera would use and resist acid, a blue one lightning, and so on.

 The suggested encounters are both level 15.
 The first is 2 chimeras and 2 hill giants, and the second a chimera, an azer taskmaster, and 6 azer minion warriors.